Hussain004/Pick-and-Place-using-Marker-Detection/README.md

 The project consists of the following files:

 - Pick_&_Drop.py: The main Python script that implements the pick and place logic, including marker detection, navigation, and object manipulation.
-- demo robot_pov.mp4: A video demonstration of the project in action.
 - setup.jpg: An image of the simulated environment and the Robomaster robot.
+- demo robot_pov.mp4: A video demonstration of the project in action from the robot's point of view.
+- demo third_person: A video demonstration of the project in action from a third person point of view.

 <h2> Installation and Setup </h2>
 Ensure that you have the following dependencies installed: